-ALL students are required to bring a combination lock for their book locker.
-KEY LOCKS ARE DISCOURAGED BUT PERMISSIBLE.
-It is suggested that if a student uses a key lock, a second key should be given to the main office in case the key is lost or forgotten.
 Book lockers are designed to provide students with a safe place to store their books and clothing when they are not in use.
-Non-essential items such as jewelry, money, and other valuables should not be brought to school or kept in a book locker.
+Non-essential items such as jewelry, money, and other valuables should not be brought to school or kept in a book or gym lockers.
 THE SCHOOL IS NOT RESPONSIBLE FOR ITEMS THAT ARE STOLEN OR LOST.
-Students are only permitted to go to their lockers at the beginning and end of the school day and with teacher permission.

-To properly maintain book lockers, students should refrain from adding permanent fixtures to book lockers and defacing book lockers with writing.
+To properly maintain book and gym lockers, students should refrain from adding permanent fixtures to book lockers and defacing book lockers with writing.
 Students are expected to clean out book lockers on a regular basis and during the end of the marking period clean outs.
 BOOK LOCKERS ARE THE PROPERTY OF THE SCOTCH PLAINS-FANWOOD BOARD OF EDUCATION AND ARE SUBJECT TO PERIODIC INSPECTIONS BY SCHOOL OFFICIALS.